CenterBLC/N1904/docs/additions/bol_surface.md

 # Note

 To use this feature, please load the additional feature module.
 You can find detailed instruction [here](README.md#adding-the-features).

+# Character encoding

+All Greek text in this Text-Fabric dataset is encoded in Unicode.
+However, there are specific aspects that may require attention when querying, particularly those involving polytonic accents.
+For a detailed discussion on character encoding, please refer to the documentation [here](../characterencoding.md#start).

 # Source description